dram55/MarioMaker2OCR/readme.md

             - Break from logic.

 ### Create your own overlays
-In the `\web` directory you will see 2 overlays to use/modify as an example.
+In the `\web` directory you will see overlays to use/modify as an example.
+Check the `settings.js` in each project for customization.

 This directory is where the web server will be hosted, any web apps created here can be used as a stream overlay.
 The apps can read in the broadcasted websocket messages listed below and display the information as desired.

 ![](screenshots/web.jpg)